acassemi/virtual-welcoming/README.md

 To use the solution we will have to setup the following components:

-1) run on your server httpd and node.js with all the modules required
+1) run on your server httpd,flask and node.js with all the modules required
 2) setup an account on Webex Teams
 3) setup a Cisco Identity Services Engine for guest access and enable API services
 4) setup a Cisco DMP 4310